tub78/CentralizedVCS/README.md

 hgext.purge = !
 ```

-## - list, add, remove, commit
+## > list, add, remove, commit

-You can list, add, remove, and commit to the repository with the following commands
+You can list, add, remove, and commit to the repo with the following commands

 ``` bash
 hg manifest